soph-k/online_daily_planner/README.md

 ## Description

-    This file contains html, css, and js, along with Jquery and Bootstrap Libaray files for a webpage for daily online planner that contains 11 slots to add hourly events, include jumbotran, area were to add description, and local storage.
+    This file contains html, css, and js, along with Jquery and Bootstrap Libaray files for a webpage for daily online planner that contains 11 slots to add hourly events includes jumbotran, area were to add description, and local storage.

 ## Authors